 Another great photographic technique is to find a consistent pattern in a busy scene.
 Think of a pipe scaling up the side of a graffitied building or a mountain range cutting through a desolate landscape.

 If photographed right, you bring special attention to the subject you are focusing on.
 This focus can make the ordinary seem unique.
 You will also notice that this can provide a step back from reality.
 Your attention will pick up on aspects you could miss in real life, such as the similarities between different patterns in nature.

 Repetition is everywhere.
 Learning how to photograph it can help you capture some excellent images.
 Attention to detail will be the difference between success and an average photo.
-The best way to refine your skills is to get out and practise!
-Look for original ways to approach your subject, and the more you will get out of it.
+The best way to refine your skills is to get out and practice!
+When you look for original ways to approach your subject, you’ll take more interesting photos.

 You can apply these composition techniques to a range of different photography subgenres.
 Use repetition in photography as a basic concept to build on.
 So whether you’re a portrait photographer or a photograph still life, you can find a way to experiment within your niche.